binjamil/profitoro-vue/README.md

 ## Note

-While the major portions of the app are ready, some features are still lacking:
+While the major portions of the app are ready, some features are still lacking.
+Reach out to me if you need to know when these features will be ready for production.

 1. Personalization of workouts
 2. Styling the UI